davidgasquez/davidgasquez.com/content/posts/2023-04-07-blockchain-data-pipelines.md

 So, my questions are:

 - **Where is the `tap-ethereum` connector?**
-- **Where is the `dbt-ethereum` package for people to collaborate³?**
+- **Where is the `dbt-ethereum` package for people to collaborate [^3]?**

-Personally, I think projects like TrueBlocks and Bacalhau hold the key to open the data layer a bit more⁴ but won't be possible without a community and standards we can all agree upon and share.
+Personally, I think projects like TrueBlocks and [Bacalhau](https://bacalhau.org/) hold the key to open the data layer a bit more [^4] but won't be possible without a community and standards we can all agree upon and share.

 Let me know what you think!

 ---

-¹ And the blockchains data is such a [great candidate for the open data movement](https://publish.obsidian.md/davidgasquez/Open+Data). **Chain data is open, verifiable and immutable!
+[^1]: And the blockchains data is such a [great candidate for the open data movement](https://publish.obsidian.md/davidgasquez/Open+Data). **Chain data is open, verifiable and immutable!
 All great properties for open data.**

-² And I totally get it.
+[^2] And I totally get it.
 Centralization makes working with data a less painful job!

-³ Dune has [the spellbook](https://github.com/duneanalytics/spellbook) and is awesome.
+[^3] Dune has [the spellbook](https://github.com/duneanalytics/spellbook) and is awesome.
 I wish they did something similar for their pipelines though.

-⁴ Bacalhau indexes the chain with TrueBlocks, puts the data into Parquet files on IPFS and you query it from anywhere using DuckDB!
+[^4] Bacalhau indexes the chain with TrueBlocks, puts the data into Parquet files on IPFS and you query it from anywhere using DuckDB!